 “The Mediocre Mom’s Guide to Raising a Child with Down Syndrome (or Any Kid for That Matter)” has some good examples of how you can be a decent parent without being a superhero who gets everything right all the time.

-I was recently talking to someone about “modern parenting,” and they were telling me how the main problem with parenting nowadays is that it’s too lenient.
-Lenient in the sense that kids get away with too much, run wild, fail to stay off people’s lawn, that kind of thing.
+Is permissiveness the main problem with parenting nowadays?
+Permissive in the sense that kids get away with too much, run wild, fail to stay off people’s lawn, that kind of thing.

-I don’t agree.
-I mean, there are definitely parents who are too permissive (and I’ll bring them up in the post).
-But based on what I’ve observed over the years, permissiveness isn’t the sole problem, or even one of the most important problems.
-A lot of dysfunctional parenting involves parents controlling their kids in unhealthy ways or placing expectations on them that aren’t realistic (like, “You will never fail, you will always be happy, you will always be my friend, you will be the answer to all my problems” etc.).
+Based on what I’ve observed, permissiveness isn’t the sole problem, or even one of the most important ones.
+A lot of dysfunctional parenting involves excessive control or unrealistic expectations (like, “You will never fail, you will always be happy, you will always be my friend, you will be the answer to all my problems” etc.).

 The three dysfunctional parenting styles I’m bringing up in this post are: